glycerine/tmframe/README.md

          By convention, the 0 value can indicate the payload false for boolean series.

-    1 => value of 1 (or by convention, a value of true for boolean series).

-         The primary word is the only word in this message.
+    1 => exactly one 64-bit int64 payload value follows.
+         The message has exactly two 64-bit words.
+         The payload is known as V1.

     2 => exactly one 64-bit float64 payload value follows.
          Nmemonic: The total number of 64-bit words in the message is 2.
+         The payload is known as V0.

-    3 => exactly two 64-bit float64 payload values follow.
+    3 => exactly two 64-bit payload values follow, one float64 and one int64.
          Nmemonic: The total number of 64-bit words in the message is 3.
+         The payload components are known as V0 (the float64), and V1 (the int64).

     4 => NULL: the null-value, a known and intentionally null value.
 Written as NULL.

+         NB By convention, for a strictly boolean series, PTI=4 is the true value, while PTI=0 is the false value.

          The primary word is the only word in this message.